 Take in stunning panoramic views of Albany, Empire State Plaza, the Hudson River Valley, the foothills of the Adirondacks, Catskills, and even the Berkshires of western Massachusetts, all from the observation deck of the tallest building in New York State outside of New York City.
 The Corning Tower Observation Deck is free to visit and open Monday-Friday, 10am-4pm.

-A walk around Washington Park might give you a hint of deja vu, bringing glimpses of New York City’s Central Park to mind.
-Both were designed by American landscape architect Frederic Law Olmstead.
+A walk around Washington Park might give you a hint of deja vu, bringing glimpses of New York City’s Central Park to mind; that's because it was designed with influence from famed American landscape architect, Frederic Law Olmstead.
 The 84-acre park was created during the 1870s-80s and contains numerous monuments, the Lake House, stock pond, playgrounds, bike paths, and tennis courts.
 In the summer you’ll find a farmers market in the park, in the spring the ever-popular Tulip Festival, and really on any good weather day you’ll see people walking their dogs, bicycling, walking, running, fishing, picnicking, and playing ball.

 If you really want to sound like a local, utter the words “River Rats.”
 The once beloved hockey team is no longer, but the culture behind it still runs deep in Albany, with locals decorating themselves and their homes in the team’s merch.
-That should speak to the interest in local sports, which has brought numerous professional teams to the region in recent years.
-New to the Albany roster is the Albany Empire, a professional arena football team that began playing in the Arena Football League (AFL) in 2018, with home games at the downtown MVP Arena, which also hosts the Albany FireWolves, a professional box lacrosse team.
+That should speak to the interest in local sports.
+In recent years, Albany added the Albany Firewolves, a professional box lacrosse team, to its roster.
+The team plays home games at the downtown MVP Arena.
 Batter up at the Joseph Bruno Stadium (or as natives know it, “The Joe”) for the Tri-City ValleyCats!
 This professional independent baseball team has been around since 2002 and the name refers to the three nearby cities of Albany, Schenectady, and Troy which make up New York State's Capital District.

 For 45+ years, Albany Center Gallery (ACG) has been providing a platform for the work of contemporary visual artists to engage the public.
 The gallery encourages dialogue and critical commentary about the visual arts within the region.
 Throughout five decades, thousands of the area’s finest contemporary artists have held exhibits here using: painting, drawing, sculpture, photography, printing, fiber arts, video, mixed media, installation, and artist books.
 ACG presents at least seven major exhibitions a year in the gallery; many of the artists who exhibit here gain national and international recognition.